talkative-ai/core/README.md

 adminer:8001
 redis:6380

-Setup database:
+## Database
-Enter the go-utilities/db directory
+1. Enter the go-utilities/db directory
-`$ cd $GOPATH/src/github.com/artificial-universe-maker/go-utilities/db`
+  - `$ cd $GOPATH/src/github.com/artificial-universe-maker/go-utilities/db`
-Run the migrations
+2. Run the migrations
-`$ migrate -database "postgres://postgres:postgres@127.0.0.1:5432/postgres?sslmode=disable" -path migrations up` If you ever need to reset, you can call "migrations down" and then repeat "migrations up" for fresh data
+  - `$ migrate -database "postgres://postgres:postgres@127.0.0.1:5432/postgres?sslmode=disable" -path migrations up`

+If you ever need to reset, you can call "migrations down" and then repeat "migrations up" for fresh data

-Bonus:
+## Google Actions
-To use Brahman live on Google Actions: install ngrok
+To use Brahman live on Google Actions:
+1. install ngrok
-`$ ngrok http 9001`
+  - `$ ngrok http 9001`
-Update the api.ai project to point to the new ngrok address
+2. Update the api.ai project to point to the new ngrok address

 Once it's up and running, then the workbench frontend will work (edited) via npm install and npm start